Frequently Asked Questions

 Q. Can you clarify what the CV requirement is?
 The EOI asks for a CV and to include a brief statement of artistic activities from the past 12 to 18 months.
 Does this mean a CV and an artistic statement, or is the CV meant to be a four-page statement?

-A. Applications must include a CV that is a maximum of four pages, and includes a statement about your artistic work over the past 12 to 18 months.
+A. Applications must include a CV that is a maximum of four pages and includes details about your artistic work over the past 12 to 18 months.
 The artistic statement is different and can be included in your cover letter.
 It is a short statement that describes your art and why you make it.

 Q. Can I upload video files in the place of digital images?

 A. Yes.
 You may upload 10 video files or any combination of video and digital images.
 Bonfire is set up to accept Any(.*) file types.
 This includes: csv, pdf, xls, xlsx, ppt, pptx, bmp, gif, jpeg, jpg, jpe, png, tiff, tif, txt, text, rtf, doc, docx, dot, dotx, word, dwg, dwf, dxf, mp3, wav, avi, mov, mp4, mpeg, wmv, zip.

 A tooltip will popup when the vendor hovers their mouse over the word "Any".
 This tooltip specifies the various formats that Bonfire will accept for this slot.
 The maximum upload file size is 1GB.

 Q. Do I send the ‘documentation list’ with the images or as a separate PDF?

 A. Please use the ‘Digital Image Documentation List’ template that is included in the Request for Expressions of Interest PDF.
 This can be uploaded as its own document (any file type is accepted).